Shaping Your Eyes with CRT in Rockville

 CRT is very suitable for nearsighted people who are not appropriate candidates for vision correction surgery, such as children.
 Individuals of all ages with healthy eyes can try CRT, namely because it can be discontinued at any point without permanent effects to the eyes.

-People who require vision correction and engage regularly in sports, work in extremely dusty, dirty environments, as well as those who suffer with allergies or dry eye and are uncomfortable wearing contacts during the day, will also appreciate the convenience of CRT.
+People who require vision correction and engage regularly in sports, work in extremely dusty, dirty environments, as well as those who suffer from allergies or dry eye and are uncomfortable wearing contacts during the day, will also appreciate the convenience of CRT.

 How soon will I see results?